shadeed/headers-css/readme.md

 ## How To Use

 I didn't build this project with a "smart" way to get the files.
-For now, you can gram the HTML, Sass and Javascript related for the header you want to check.
+For now, you can get the HTML, Sass, and Javascript related for the header you want to check.
 I will try to enhance this.

 ## Contributions

-Oh, that would be great and very nice from you.
+Oh, that would be great and very nice of you.
 Please submit an issue to discuss or simply add a PR.

 ## Issues